tareqimbasher/docproc/docs/compose/README.md

 **`refFiles`** `int[]`

-If specified, defines which files that were uploaded should be considered reference documents that are referenceed and used in actions, but not documents that should be operated on themselves.
+_(Optional)_ An array of indexes identifying which uploaded files should be treated as reference documents.
+Files listed in this array are not processed by the actions — they serve solely as external references for actions that support including reference documents.

 #### Response

-The endpoint will respode with `200 OK` and a stream with the output document.
+The endpoint returns a `200 OK` status along with a stream containing the output document.
+The response's `Content-Type` header will indicate the [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/MIME_types) of the output document.

-The response will also contain a `Content-Type` header with the mimetype of the output document.
-If the action workflow resulted in multiple documents, the response will be a `.zip` file containing all output documents with the `Content-Type` set to `application/zip`.
+If the applied actions produce multiple documents, the response will be a `.zip` archive containing all output files, and the `Content-Type` will be set to `application/zip`.

 ## Actions

-An action is a way to express a transformation to the compose pipeline.
+An action represents a transformation step within the compose pipeline.

-- Each action has a `kind` property reflecting its type.
+- Each action includes a `kind` property that identifies its type.
-- An action may have one or more other properties (options) that are specific to that action.
+- Some actions have additional properties (options).
-- Actions are ran sequentially.
+- Actions are executed sequentially.
-- When an action runs, it takes the output from the previous step as input.
-It then applies its transformation to the document(s) and the output is then used for the next action.
+- Each action processes the output from the previous step, applies its transformation, and passes its output to the next action.
-- The format (content type) an action accepts as input varies from one action to another.
-The format an action produces as output also varies just the same.
+- The input and output formats (content types) of an action may vary depending on its functionality.

-> Actions are documented in groups under the `Compose` sidebar item.
+> Detailed documentation for each action is available under the `Compose` sidebar item.

 #### Example